ashiq12/hello-World/README.md

 Just another repository
 Hello folks!!!

 This is Ashiq here.
-I like coding in Java and Angular JS to play around a bit.
-A fitness enthusiast looking my brain and body to keep healthy.
+I like coding in Java and Angular JS.
+A fitness enthusiast, looking to keep my brain and body healthy.